ActiveSolution/active-lab-iac2022/labs/pulumi-typescript.md

 * ApplicationInsightsAgent_EXTENSION_VERSION - should be `~3` for Linux-based servers, and `~2` for Windows-based ones.
 So `~3` for this lab
 * XDT_MicrosoftApplicationInsights_Mode - should be `recommended` for recommended settings

 However, before we add these app settings to the `azure.web.WebAppApplicationSettings` instance, you need to make sure you move it to the end of the file.
-Or at least move it after the `az.appinsights.Insights` instantiation.
+Or at least move it after the `insights.Component` instantiation.

 Once that is done, you can add the settings like this